-Nordic influences can be found across the globe, from chic furniture to pop culture.
+Scandinavian influences can be found across the globe, from chic furniture to pop culture.
 But recent trends show that many expatriates are now taking things one step further by relocating to the Nordic countries which are often listed as some of the world’s most desirable places to live – but why?
-Here are the top reasons why expatriates love living there.
+Here are the top reasons why expatriates love Scandinavia.

 Expatriates can Achieve a ‘Better’ Family Life and Work-Life Balance

 Workplace culture is a large factor in creating a ‘better’ family life – many employers in Scandinavia offer shorter working hours and generous leave to ensure an employee can enjoy ample time at home caring for their family.
 Generally, work weeks are up to 5.8 hours shorter in the Nordic countries than the global average meaning many expatriates view their work-life balance positively leading to greater happiness overall.